wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 Before creating a new issue, please ensure the issue was not already reported by <a target="_blank" href="https://github.com/Fahmy-Kadiri-akl/Akl-Demo/issues?q=is%3Aissue+is%3Aclosed++is%3Aopen">All Issues</a>.

-Issue Classifications:
+Classification of Issues:

+   * <strong>Discussion</strong> for issues that can be non-issues, and encompass best practices, or plans for the future.
+   * <strong>Easy First Step</strong> for issues that are great for new contributors to get started with.
+We want people to feel like there's always somewhere you can start.
+   * <strong>Quick</strong> for small issues (such as typos in text) that can be fixed quickly.

+   * <strong>To check</strong> for issues that may not be reproducible, or have not been vetted by a team member.
-   * <strong>Defect</strong> for known bugs.
-The issue should also contain steps to reproduce.
+   * <strong>Defect</strong> for bugs in functionality.
+The issue text should contain steps to reproduce.
 Feel free to fix these and submit a pull request.

-   * <strong>Enhancement</strong> for planned enhancements that have not been picked up yet.
+   * <strong>Enhancement</strong> for enhancements to functionality.
 If you would like to work on one, please add a comment that you are doing so.
-   * <strong>Discussion</strong> for issues that can be non-issues, and encompass best practices, or plans for the future.
-   * <strong>Quick</strong> for small issues, that should be able to be fixed quickly.
-Normally these issues don't stay around for very long.
-   * <strong>To check</strong> for issues that may not be reproducible, or have not been vetted by a team member.
    * <strong>Workaround known</strong> for issues have had their solutions discussed, but have yet to be implemented.
-   * <strong>Easy First Step</strong> for issues that are great issues to get started with.
-They tend to stick around for a while.
-We want people to feel like there's always somewhere you can start.
   <br /><br />

 We prefer that "+1" or emoji be added to an existing issue instead of generic comments. [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/).